aelkz/wildfly-hystrix-sample/README.md

 __This example is based on the work of<br>
 https://github.com/siamaksade/wildfly-swarm-hystrix-example <br>
-This is the version of the original example for Wildfly/EAP without the usage of Wildfly Swarm.
+This is the version of the original example for Wildfly/EAP (the original version is for Wildfly Swarm).
+The implementation of Employee Service and Payroll Service is the same of the original version.
 Thanks for the big work!__

 Wildfly Hystrix sample is an implementation in java of the circuit breaker pattern.<br>